gordonforce/debian-java-development-environment/README.md

 ### Security

-* No plain text secrets in configuration files or version control.
+* No plain-text secrets in configuration files or version control.
 * All secrets are encrypted at rest.
 * Cloud storage for encrypted secrets.